meetbryce/unify/docs/INFORMATION_SCHEMA.md

            ancestor tables: github.users, gsheets.employees

            github.users
-           -> loaded by the Github adapter
+           -> loaded by the Github connector

            gsheets.employees
-           -> loaded from a spreadsheet by the GSheets adapter
+           -> loaded from a spreadsheet by the GSheets connector

 Now, whenever the system observes new data arriving at any of the source tables (employees, github.user, github.pulls, jira.issues) then it should be able to